Minority Business Certification Information & Transition Update

 Events & Networking

-The council produces a range of events designed to bring minority business enterprises (MBEs) together with corporate and public agency members for networking and connection.
-In addition to the Northwest Mountain MSDC’s annual events, certified MBEs have access to dozens more events nationwide thanks to our network of affiliate councils.
+The Northwest Mountain MSDC produces a wide range of events to bring minority business enterprises (MBEs) together with corporate and public agency members for meaningful networking and relationship building.
+In addition to our signature annual events, certified MBEs enjoy access to dozens more events nationwide through our network of affiliate councils.
+We can help you make the most of these opportunities — from introducing you to the right decision-makers to guiding you on how to prepare for meetings and follow up effectively.
+Our goal is to ensure you’re not just attending events, but building connections that lead to real business growth.

 Business Development & Education